WonderPlay: Dynamic 3D Scene Generation from a Single Image and Actions: Experiments

 We show the averaged results on all scenes in Table~\ref{tab:user-study}.
 In comparison to all baselines, about $70\%$ to $80\%$ of the participants prefer \method~(ours) across all three aspects, proving the superior performance of combining the physical simulator and video generator for dynamics with fidelity in response to actions and realistic visual appearance.

 \myparagraph{Diverse scenes and materials.} In Figure~\ref{fig:qualitative}, we present the generated dynamic 3D scenes on a variety of input images with diverse actions.
 It is important to note that achieving realistic visual quality in simulations of complex materials from a single image input with limited physical state information is extremely challenging.
 However, with the aid of the video generator, the sticky jam appears vivid as it pours onto the cake, and the river waves look natural in response to the boat's movement.
 Notably, the underlying physical simulator ensures that all dynamics follow the input actions.
-For example, the roses are initially blown to the right by the wind and then move back due to their elasticity, and the force on the snowman's head pushes it to the right while the lower part remains intact—dynamics that are difficult for existing video generation models to capture.
+For example, the roses are initially blown to the right by the wind and then move back due to their elasticity.

 \myparagraph{Condition on different actions.} A significant advantage of our method is that it enables generating different interactions with different actions in the same scene.
 In Figure~\ref{fig:diff-interact}, we present four scenes, each with two different actions and their corresponding output dynamic 3D scenes.
-For the top-left scene, the shoe's action is moving left and then right, with the smoke being appropriately affected by the shoe's movement.
-In the bottom-right scene, we demonstrate different vortical wind fields, one rotating parallel to the image plane and the other rotating perpendicular to it, with the kites moving accordingly in response to the wind force.